Defra-Data-Science-Centre-of-Excellence/DefraUtils/README.md

 * Various functions to read files from the DASH Unity Catalog.
 These are wrappers for `brickster::db_volume_read()`, but deal with the frequent http2 errors many users encounter when reading data using this function.
 There is a generic data load function as well as specific functions for reading common file types.
 * Multiple functions for writing files to the DASH Unity Catalog.
 These are wrappers for `brickster::db_volume_write()`, that deal with the http2 errors.
 There is a generic write function as well as specific functions for writing several common file types.
 * Various other `brickster` functions with wrappers to prevent http2 errors, including for listing files and creating directories.

 ### FBS function

+## How to contribute to DefraUtils?